fablabbcn/knowledge/docs/research/publications/Journals and Papers.md

 Real, M., & Calvo, M. (2019, October).
 Boosting co-creation practices in makespaces to support the design of more empowering and circular food systems at a neighbourhood scale.
 In ERSCP 2019 (Vol. 1, pp. p-831). https://hal.archives-ouvertes.fr/hal-02387713/

-Unceta, P. M., Hausleitner, B., & Dąbrowski, M. (2020).
+Munoz-Unceta, P., Hausleitner, B., & Dąbrowski, M. (2020).
 Socio-spatial segregation and the spatial structure of ‘ordinary’activities in the Global South.
 Urban Planning, 5(3), 303-318. https://www.cogitatiopress.com/urbanplanning/article/view/3047

 Mahajan, S., Kumar, P., Camprodon, G., ... & Forino, G. (2020).
 A citizen science approach for enhancing public understanding of air pollution.
 Sustainable Cities and Society, 52, 101800.